Joseph E. Ibberson Conservation Area

-Joseph E. Ibberson Conservation Area is a 783 acre Pennsylvania state park in Middle Paxton and Wayne Townships, Dauphin County, Pennsylvania in the United States.
+Joseph E. Ibberson Conservation Area is an 803 acre Pennsylvania state park in Middle Paxton and Wayne Townships, Dauphin County, Pennsylvania in the United States.

 It is dominated by large hardwood trees and offers opportunities for hiking, cross-country skiing and hunting.
 Environmental education programs are available.
 It is named after Joseph E. Ibberson, who donated the land for use as a conservation area on December 9, 1998.
 Joseph E. Ibberson Conservation Area is off Pennsylvania Route 225 on Peters Mountain.
 It was opened to the public in 2000.

 Conservation area

 A conservation area is different from a state park.
 Conservation areas have much less development on the lands than a state park.
 They are large tracts of land with few improvements, a lack of through roads and the recreational facilities are minimal.
 There is an effort to manage the resources with minimal development of the park.
 Other conservation areas in Pennsylvania are the nearby Boyd Big Tree Preserve Conservation Area (also in Dauphin County) and Varden Conservation Area in Wayne County.